 Black Ice Trek

 Arrival to Irkutsk in the morning.
-Meeting with your guide and transfer to the accommodation place (private homestay or hotel, on your demand).
+Meeting with your guide and transfer to the accommodation place (hostel at the city center of Irkutsk).
 Guided walking city tour around the historical center of Irkutsk city including visiting main highlights – central city square decorated with beautiful ice sculptures, central food market and place of the city foundation with a richly decorated Orthodox Church – Epiphany Cathedral, where you might see traditional morning service with a spiritual choral singing.
 Lunch will be served at the local cafe where you could try several tasty dished of local Siberian cuisine.
 After lunch your guide will check all your personal outdoor equipment for a trek and help you to get missing details if necessary.
 This afternoon you will have a free time for city exploration on your own and dinner.

-Overnight: Twin room in a private flat at the city center of Irkutsk city, Included meals: L.
+Overnight: Hostel at the city center of Irkutsk, Included meals: L.

 Today morning we will pack all our outdoor gear into the car and have a transfer to the starting point of the trek located at the western shore of Lake Baikal.
 This trip would take us about 1.5 hours, 130 km drive.
 Your guide will tell you several important things about specific features and techniques of ice-trekking while driving.
 Upon arrival every of the trip participants will pack individual and camping gear into the plastic sleds (pulkas), dress special ice spikes on the shoes, take a trek poles and start trekking up north along the rocky coast line of Lake Baikal.
 Usually at this part of the Lake Baikal ice is not covered with a snow, so you could enjoy walking on the black ice decorated with natural pattern of sparkling cracks, bubbles and other amazing ice structures.
 Sometimes, because of the temperature deformations, ice shield pushes up a huge blocks and plates of blue transparent ice – don’t miss your chance to take photos of this ice miracle!
 Lunch will be cooked over campfire by the shore of the lake, in the forest.
 Today we will cover a trek distance of 18 km and set up a tent camp at the picturesque spot of the shore right on the ice surface.
-We do provide for this trek tents specially constructed in our company for the conditions of wintry Lake Baikal.
-Those tents are tipy shaped and have a hitting from a wood stove which gives you a chance to have a certain comfort level while camping.
-Dinner will be served in the tent.
+We do provide for this trek tents specially constructed in our company for the conditions of wintry Lake Baikal. ..
 This evening if the weather will be clear enough you could enjoy the view of the red sunset drowning into the endless of shining ice fields.

 Overnight: Tent.
 Included meals: B-L-D